Laser-Cut Steel Enclosures for Secure Textile Collection Points: Welding Quality, Lightweight Design and Powder-Coat Durability

 Powder coat limits at edges and seams

-Future-proofing security upgrades
+Future-proofing upgrades

 Key takeaways for reliable textile banks